Whether or not your prospect buys from you comes down to their buyer’s journey.

 - The level of engagement you request from them

 While the buyer recognizes their need at this stage, they might not yet feel it requires a purchase or investment to resolve.
-Additionally they might isolate a problem, but it’s not actually the right one.

 This is why content that helps a buyer diagnose and solve a problem is crucial in the awareness stage.

 Your goals at this stage are awareness, education, and developing credibility.
 All of which work together.

 - How will the people who need us find us?
 Think about owned media and SEO.

 - Does our messaging and keyword strategy target the right prospects?
 Because it doesn’t matter how many people you bring into your marketing funnel, if they aren’t the right people you are just spinning your wheels.